apache/beam/learning/prompts/code-generation/06_io_tfrecord.md

 ```

-`TFRecordOptions` class defines three command line arguments `file_pattern` that is used to configure `ReadFromTFRecord` transform.
-Those arguments are parsed from a command line using [Pipeline option pattern](https://beam.apache.org/documentation/patterns/pipeline-options/).
+The `TFRecordOptions` class defines the command-line argument `file_pattern`, which is used to configure the `ReadFromTFRecord` transform.
+This argument is parsed from the command line using [pipeline options](https://beam.apache.org/documentation/patterns/pipeline-options/).

-`ReadFromTFRecord` is a built-in Apache Beam transform that reads data from a `TFRecord` file.
-By default `TFRecordIO` transforms use `coders.BytesCoder()`.
-See [ReadFromTFRecord](https://beam.apache.org/releases/pydoc/current/apache_beam.io.tfrecordio.html#apache_beam.io.tfrecordio.ReadFromTFRecord) transform documentation for more details.
+The `ReadFromTFRecord` transform is a built-in Apache Beam transform that reads data from a `TFRecord` file.
+By default, `TFRecordIO` transforms use `coders.BytesCoder()`.
+For more information, see [ReadFromTFRecord transform](https://beam.apache.org/releases/pydoc/current/apache_beam.io.tfrecordio.html#apache_beam.io.tfrecordio.ReadFromTFRecord).